Telephone: 01283 512252

 Pension flexible drawdown

-Those who meet the new minimum income requirement (MIR) will also have the option of flexible drawdown, which allows unlimited income to be taken at any time.
+Those who meet the new minimum income requirement (MIR) also have the option of flexible drawdown, which allows unlimited income to be taken at any time.

 Under flexible drawdown there is no limit on the amount of income that can be drawn each year.
 If desirable, an individual can take their entire income drawdown fund out in one go.
-The usual tax-free lump sum is allowed, but any other withdrawals taken by the individual will be taxed as income in the tax year in which they are paid.
+The usual tax-free lump sum is allowed, but any other withdrawals taken by the individual are taxed as income in the tax year in which they are paid.

 To opt for flexible drawdown, an individual must meet the minimum income requirement and stop all pension provision.
+In March 2014, the minimum income requirement for flexible drawdown was reduced from £20,000 to £12,000

 Pension provision stops